IronGG/Lab3_ARN/rapport.md

 ### Our implementation

-Compared to the last experiment since we had 1 more class it was likely that we needed more perceptrons
+Compared to the last experiment since we had 1 more class it was likely that we needed more perceptrons.

+We need 3 output neurons, in an ideal world we needed them to send 1 if it's the correct class and 0 if it's another class.

 ### Problems found